iamwrm/tired_server/README.md

 - systemstat is used to get the load average https://github.com/valpackett/systemstat
 - when the filter is triggered, the executor is called.
 You can run any bash scripts such as shutdown or reboot (sudo required), or send an API call using curl.
+- autostart with systemd (either root or user mode) is supported

 ## Config example